windkh/node-red-contrib-telegrambot/README.md

  - daredoes: for providing the webhook decumentation on Unraid/Docker with SWAG/NGINX/REVERSE-PROXY
  - kickouille: for fixing the payment functions and providing the full payment example flow
  - skrashevich: for providing approveChatJoinRequest, declineChatJoinRequest
+ - ShotokanZH: for providing the web app data example

 # Installation
 [![NPM](https://nodei.co/npm/node-red-contrib-telegrambot.png?downloads=true)](https://nodei.co/npm/node-red-contrib-telegrambot/)